-ABOUT THE ARTIST.
+ABOUT THIS TECHNIQUE-DRIVEN ARTIST.

 His ink drawings and paintings often begin with random marks that he continues to make until evocative images emerge.

-*Mark has been involved in the visual arts field for more than thirty years as an artist, curator, and community organizer.
+Mark has been involved in the visual arts field for more than thirty years as an artist, curator, and community arts organizer.

 As a young military officer, he had his first show in 1991 in Washington DC.
 Throughout the 1990s, in Detroit, Mark was Board Member and President of Artist’s Cooperative, The, (ACT) in Detroit, a decade’s old non-profit artist group that operated a gallery space and held numerous local exhibits, including the annual International Detroit Salon Show.
 Mark had numerous solo and group shows during this period.
-He also Co-Founded DEGA (Detroit Gallery Alliance) and the DAC (Detroit Art Corridor) - both of which organized gallery crawls, Art At Lunch events, Detroit Gallery Guides, and more.
+He also Co-Founded DEGA (Detroit Gallery Alliance) and helped establish the DAC (Detroit Art Corridor) - both of which organized gallery crawls, Art At Lunch events, Detroit Gallery Guides, and more.
 Mark was also privileged to serve as a jurist for the Detroit Art Council Annual Artist Grant Program.

 In late 2018, after successful careers in marketing, homebuilding, and adult entertainment production, Mark began making art full-time from his home in San Francisco’s South of Market warehouse district.